 To align with the strategic priorities, Council’s Integrated Transport Strategy aims to increase the mode share of people cycling, especially on designated cycling routes.

-In 2020 Council undertook an initial consultation with residents to share a proposed concept design.
+In 2021 Council undertook initial consultation with residents to share the proposed concept designs.

 Where to from here

 Option 2 is now progressing to detailed design.

 Once detailed design is complete a construction tender will be released to identify a suitably qualified construction contractor to build the project.The construction stage will see the widening of the road, installation of the cycle track and further landscaping works.

 As part of the project, extensive revegetation will take place.
 Construction activity will likely be staged to ensure the maximum available period of growth for newly planted vegetation.